vecisf/SU-CompBio.github.io/_posts/2018-11-13-stipendium-hungaricum-call-for-applications.md

 biology group at [Semmelweis University](http://semmelweis.hu/).
 Semmelweis University is the oldest medical university in Hungary, integrating education, research and healing.
-The 1st Department of Pathology and Experimental Cancer Research possesses over 150 years of experience in diagnostic pathology, medical training and various fields of experimental cancer research.
+The 1st Department of Pathology and Experimental Cancer Research, where the group is located, possesses over 150 years of experience in diagnostic pathology, medical training and various fields of experimental cancer research.
+The fellowship provides exemption from the PhD tuition fee, gives a monthly stipend, contributes to accommodation costs and medical insurance.

 The PhD research will focus on understanding mutation rate and mutation signature variation across the cancer genome, influenced by DNA damage repair enzyme expression variation, besides various genomic features like 3D genome structure, histone marks, lamina-associated domains, DNA shape and DNA-protein interactions.
 Candidates should be interested in cancer, bioinformatics, genomics, mutation signatures, chromatin structure, molecular noise and evolution.